 The surname Arambula is of Spanish locative origin, deriving from a geographical or man-made feature near which the first bearer lived or held land.
 In this instance, the surname Arambula is composed of the Basque words "aram," deriving from "aran," which signifies "valley," and "bulo, bulu," which signifies "mill."
 Thus, the initial bearer of the surname Arambula was someone who was identified by the members of his community as "one who dwells by the mill in the valley."

-Another 197 words (14 lines of text) are included under the topic Early Arambula History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Arambula research.
+Another 99 words (7 lines of text) are included under the topic Early Arambula History in all our PDF Extended History products and printed products wherever possible.